Skip to main content

 VAT Rates Reference

-Current VAT rates under The Bahamas VAT Act 2014 and 2025 reforms.
+Current VAT rates under the Bahamas VAT legal framework and 2025 reforms.

 Standard Rate (10%)